 (More from our readers, continued)

-Additionally, at this week’s “Oneofakindshow” in Toronto, M Thompson Chocolates samples its chocolate specialties for two weeks in Toronto, ONT, Canada.
+Additionally, at last November's (2019) “Oneofakindshow” in Toronto, M Thompson Chocolates samples its chocolate specialties for two weeks in Toronto, ONT, Canada.

 (continued from previous column, Stroud Jordan)